Director: Quentin Tarantino

 With comedic credentials that have often been unfairly overlooked — you need only look as far as Burn After Reading to see just how funny he actually is — Pitt supplies the subdued sparkle.
 Blending loveable charm with sharp wit and a cocksure coolness, it’s a look that, just like the short-sleeve, yellow Hawaiian shirt sported throughout, suits him down to the ground.

-But this is, and always was, Tarantino’s show.
-And, perhaps more so than any of his previous works, there’s a palpable sense of something very personal at play here.
+But this is, and was always going to be, Tarantino’s show.
+Perhaps more so than any of his previous works, there’s a palpable sense of something very personal at play here.
 He’s longing for the ways of the past as much as he is simultaneously celebrating and poking fun at them.
 And, in that sense, Once Upon a Time in Hollywood is both the most, and the least, Tarantino film Quentin Tarantino has ever done.
 It’s certainly worth your mother fucking time.